adamwan-nexplore/guidebook-nxp-hk/how-we-develop/type-system.md

    - Have more than one `return`
    - Be very slow on TS compilation level
    - Expose a OpenAPI response with recursive nature
-   - Check the video [here](https://www.totaltypescript.com/tips/dont-use-return-types-unless) by Matt
+   - Check the video [here](https://www.totaltypescript.com/tips/dont-use-return-types-unless) by Matt Pocock

 2. When to Type